heutelbeck/sapl-policy-engine/sapl-documentation/6_5_CombiningAlgorithm.md

 - `permit-overrides`
 - `first-applicable` (not allowed on PDP level for document combination)

 The algorithms work similarly on the PDP and on the policy set level.
-Thus the following section describes their function in general, using the term *policy document* for a policy and a policy set.
+Thus, the following section describes their function in general, using the term *policy document* for a policy and a policy set.
 If the algorithm is used on the PDP level, a *policy document* could be either a (top-level) policy or a policy set.
 On the policy set level, a *policy document* is always a policy.

 ### `deny-unless-permit`